alexownejazayeri/100-days-of-code/log.md

 For context, early on in 2020 I took FCC's frontend certs and fell in love with programming - the endless learning, possibilities, and problem solving of it all.
 I used to practice math on Khan Academy in the off hours, but coding quickly filled that position - it was what I did to blow off steam at day's end.

-The more time I spend in front of those screens, the more I want to **build** bits of the internet and play an active role in developing it.
+The more time I spent in front of those screens interacting with the digital world, the more I wanted to **build** bits of the internet and play an active role in developing it.

-And again, like many of us, life threw me a load of curveballs 2020 - 2021.
-This forced me to take a long hiatus (you can see it on my GitHub activity).
+But again, like many of us, life threw me a load of curveballs in the last couple years.
+This forced me to take a hiatus from coding (you can see it on my GitHub activity).

 In 2022, I decided to come back full-on with this schedule: